Zimbabwe's political drama: What just happened? A timeline

-The power of Zimbabwe's longtime President Robert Mugabe, the world's oldest head of state at 93, is slipping away.
-Placed under military house arrest, the ruling party turning against him, he is said to be asking for more time during talks on his departure.
+Zimbabwe's longtime President Robert Mugabe, the world's oldest head of state at 93, is resisting calls to step aside.
+Placed under military house arrest amid fears he was positioning his wife to succeed him, warned by the ruling party's Central Committee to go or face impeachment, he stunned the country by remaining defiant in a national address.
 Here's a timeline of events in a whirlwind drama many Zimbabweans after Mugabe's 37 years in charge never thought they'd see:

 Nov.
 6: After a campaign of public insults against Vice President Emmerson Mnangagwa, Mugabe fires his longtime deputy, later accusing him of plotting to take power via witchcraft.
 Mnangagwa flees the country.